Indiana Civil Statute of Limitations

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Every state has time limits, called "statutes of limitations," for filing lawsuits and other civil actions.
-Indiana's civil statute of limitations laws are generally similar to those of other states.
-Depending on the particular type of case or procedure, Indiana's statutes of limitations range from two to 20 years.
-The point at which the proverbial clock starts ticking is typically either the date of the incident or discovery of the harm.
+Every state has time limits, called statutes of limitations, for filing lawsuits and other civil actions.
+Indiana's civil statute of limitations laws are generally like other states.
+Indiana's statutes of limitations range from two to 20 years, depending on the particular type of case.
+The limitations period begins when the incident happens.
+For instance, a personal injury case has a two-year statute of limitations, starting when the accident happens.

 The chart below highlights some civil statutes of limitations in Indiana.
-See Details on State Civil Statute of Limitations and Time Limits to Bring a Case: The Statute of Limitations for more general information.
+For more general information, see Details on State Civil Statute of Limitations and Time Limits to Bring a Case: The Statute of Limitations.

 ---|---|